 The SPPA Society is a student organization that serves the interests of all students in the School of Public Policy and Administration by promoting academic growth, social enrichment and professional development.
 Through events, information sessions, student advocacy and representation across campus, the SPPA Society is committed to helping SPPA students have an exciting and high quality graduate experience.
 The SPPA Society has a steering committee consisting of a president and three vice-presidents, as well as a broader executive team consisting of program representatives, two liaisons to the Graduate Student Association, and a Professional Development Representative – all of whom are elected by the SPPA student body.

 Each year, the SPPA Society organizes a banquet near the end of the winter term.
-For more information on the banquet and other SPPA Society events, please visit the website.
+For more information on the banquet and other SPPA Society events, please visit the Student Society website.

 National Annual Public Administration Case Competition